matthewmckenna/invoices/README.md

 uv pip compile --extra dev --generate-hashes pyproject.toml -o requirements-dev.txt
 ```

-This will do the following:

-- Clone the repository into local directory `invoicetool`
-- Change directory into the newly cloned repository
-- Remove any existing virtual environment (in `.venv`) if it exists
-- Create a new virtual environment using Python 3.11.2
-- Updates `pip` and `setuptools`
-- Installs the `invoicetool` project in editable mode

 ## Design

 Goal: Create one-or-more command-line tools to accomplish the following tasks

 ### Acceptance criteria

 - [x] Given a starting directory, find all files with a specific set of extensions
   - [x] Filter temporary Word documents (i.e., name begins with `~$` and the file size is `162 B`)
 - [x] Find duplicate files using the reverse mapping of filepath to hash